Neeraj8871/BookFlix/README.md

 # Book-Fix using Html and CSS

-Link for live demo:- (https://youtu.be/04NdPtjzzLE)
+Link for see demo working:- (https://youtu.be/04NdPtjzzLE) see 50s clip: bookflix https://youtube.com/shorts/kVR7OtvE2jM?feature=shared